-- (A) partner countries have national action plans for health security that are developed with input from key stakeholders, including communities and the private sector; and - (B) United States foreign assistance for global health security is aligned with existing national action plans for health security in partner countries, developed with input from key stakeholders, including communities and the private sector, to the greatest extent practicable and appropriate; - (11) strengthens linkages between complementary bilateral and multilateral foreign assistance programs, including efforts of the World Bank, the World Health Organization, the Global Fund to Fight AIDS, Tuberculosis, and Malaria, Gavi, the Vaccine Alliance, and regional health organizations, that contribute to the development of more resilient health systems and supply chains in partner countries with the capacity, resources, and personnel required to prevent, detect, and respond to infectious disease threats; and - (12) supports innovation and partnerships with the private sector, health organizations, civil society,
+1 (10) works to ensure that- 2 (A) partner countries have national action 3 plans for health security that are developed 4 with input from key stakeholders, including 5 communities and the private sector; and 6 (B) United States foreign assistance for 7 global health security is aligned with existing 8 national action plans for health security in part- 9 ner countries, developed with input from key 10 stakeholders, including communities and the 11 private sector, to the greatest extent practicable 12 and appropriate; 13 (11) strengthens linkages between complemen- 14 tary bilateral and multilateral foreign assistance pro- 15 grams, including efforts of the World Bank, the 16 World Health Organization, the Global Fund to 17 Fight AIDS, Tuberculosis, and Malaria, Gavi, the 18 Vaccine Alliance, and regional health organizations, 19 that contribute to the development of more resilient 20 health systems and supply chains in partner coun- 21 tries with the capacity, resources, and personnel re- 22 quired to prevent, detect, and respond to infectious 23 disease threats; and 24 (12) supports innovation and partnerships with 25 the private sector, health organizations, civil society,

-1 nongovernmental organizations, and health research 2 and academic institutions to improve pandemic pre-3 paredness and response, including for the prevention 4 and detection of infectious disease, and the develop-5 ment and deployment of effective, accessible, and af-6 fordable infectious disease tracking tools.
-7 diagnostics, therapeutics, and vaccines.
-8 (b) Submission of Strategy.-Not later than 120 days after the date of the enactment of this Act, the Presi-10 dent shall submit the strategy required under subsection 11 (a) to the appropriate congressional committees.
-12 (c) Annual Report.- 13 (1) IN GENERAL.-Not later than 1 year after 14 the submission of the strategy to the appropriate 15 congressional committees under subsection (b), and 16 not later than October 1 of each year thereafter for 17 the following 4 fiscal years, the President shall sub-18 mit a report to the appropriate congressional com-19 mittees that describes- 20 (A) the status of the implementation of the 21 strategy required under subsection (a); 22 (B) any necessary updates to the strategy; 23 (C) the progress made in implementing the 24 strategy, with specific information related to 25 the progress toward improving countries' ability
+1 nongovernmental organizations, and health research 2 and academic institutions to improve pandemic pre- 3 paredness and response, including for the prevention 4 and detection of infectious disease, and the develop- 5 ment and deployment of effective, accessible, and af- 6 fordable infectious disease tracking tools, 7 diagnostics, therapeutics, and vaccines.
+8 (b) Submission of Strategy.-Not later than 120 9 days after the date of the enactment of this Act, the Presi- 10 dent shall submit the strategy required under subsection 11 (a) to the appropriate congressional committees.
+12 (c) Annual Report.- 13 (1) In general.-Not later than 1 year after 14 the submission of the strategy to the appropriate 15 congressional committees under subsection (b), and 16 not later than October 1 of each year thereafter for 17 the following 4 fiscal years, the President shall sub- 18 mit a report to the appropriate congressional com- 19 mittees that describes- 20 (A) the status of the implementation of the 21 strategy required under subsection (a); 22 (B) any necessary updates to the strategy; 23 (C) the progress made in implementing the 24 strategy, with specific information related to 25 the progress toward improving countries' ability